top of page

 • AMR awareness campaigns and public-facing content

 AMR communication done well can change behaviour, shift public attitudes and support real policy change.
-If you need an AMR communicator who understands the science and knows how to make it land — let's talk.
+Need expert support for AMR communication, publication or stakeholder engagement?

 Light bulb held in hand in front of a ssunset.
 Melissa Waine provides communication expertise for health, medical and scientific ideas and projects to bring them to life.